Interfaces-UFSCAR/ITED-Br/README.md

 ## Structure

-The following tables (which can also be found in our article) details the structure of each type of object that can be found contained in this dataset:
+The following tables (which can also be found in our article) detail the structure of each type of object that can be found contained in this dataset:

 ### Tweets